-For years, open heart surgery and medicines were the only options available to treat severe aortic stenosis — a debilitating condition that involves the narrowing of the heart’s aortic valve.
-As a result, the heart must work harder to push blood through the valve.
-And, less oxygen-rich blood flows to the rest of your body.
+For years, open heart surgery and medicines were the only options to treat severe aortic stenosis, a debilitating condition that involves the narrowing of the heart’s aortic valve.
+In other words, this condition causes the aortic valve to not open wide enough, and therefore the heart must work harder to push blood through the valve.
+In addition, aortic stenosis causes less oxygen-rich blood to flow to the rest of your body.

 Since the introduction of the transcatheter aortic valve replacement (TAVR) procedure in 2011, people living with aortic stenosis have a minimally invasive alternative to open heart surgery.
-In the last eight years, doctors at the UPMC Heart and Vascular Institute have performed a TAVR to treat more than 1,400 people with aortic stenosis or a failing surgical aortic valve replacement.
+In the last 10 years, doctors at the UPMC Heart and Vascular Institute have performed a TAVR to treat more than 2,000 people with aortic stenosis or a failing surgical aortic valve replacement.

 Never Miss a Beat!

 TAVR is recommended for people who have severe aortic stenosis or have a failing aortic valve from a prior surgical replacement.
 Left untreated, a failing aortic valve can cause shortness of breath, chest pain or tightness, congestive heart failure, and sudden cardiac death.

 If you’re interested in TAVR, you’ll first meet with a heart valve team.
 At UPMC, our cardiologists, surgeons, and advanced practice providers will assess your condition and review your medical history to determine if the procedure is right for you.